mdw1982/MJournal/README.md

 The program is primarily designed to be a single user program.
 That is how I use it, however as this is an open source program if you're confident in your coding skills you can change it to operate however you wish.
 However, be aware that if you make changes that break things then it is on you to fix said problem.
 I personally have no desire to make this a multi-user program.
 It's a journaling program and as such assumes the user wishes to keep their thoughts (entries) private or mostly private.

 The compiled elf binary that is included in this repository runs nicely in Linux and should start right up if you download the zip file from Github.
 I'm working on a self-contained .exe for MS Windows, but it's taking a little longer than expected.
+The MJournal program was developed using Python 3.9.2.
+So, the program may work not work with older versions of Python.
+Python must be installed on your system in order to run the program.
+When compiling I'm compiling the program into a single file, so the only dependent files are the following:
+- cdb
+- creds
+- dblist
+- firstrun
+- *.json
+- *.db

+The files mentioned above should be in the root of the program directory along with the MJournal binary file.
+There is a setup script I'm working on the create a desktop shortcut, but till that's done you may have to make a shortcut the old fashioned way: manually.
+No portion of the program or setup script (later) will create a menu item in the Launcher menu (in Linux), or the start menu in windows.
+You just download the package from Github and run the program.
+Eezy Peezy!

 GENERAL OPERATION
 -----------------------